Ab-Initio Potential Energy Surfaces by Pairing GNNs with Neural Wave Functions: Discussion

 \section{Discussion}

 We presented a novel architecture that can simultaneously solve the Schrödinger equation for multiple geometries.
 Compared to the existing state-of-the-art networks, our \model{} accelerates the training for many configurations by up to 40 times while often achieving better accuracy.
 The integration of physical symmetries enables us to reduce our training space.
 Finally, our results show that a single model can capture a continuous subset of the potential energy surface.
 This acceleration of neural wave functions opens access to accurate quantum mechanical calculations to a broader audience.
-For instance, it may enable significantly higher-resolution analyses of complex potential energy surfaces with potential applications in generating new datasets with unprecedented accuracy or even integration into molecular dynamics simulations.
+For instance, it may enable significantly higher-resolution analyses of complex potential energy surfaces with foreseeable applications in generating new datasets with unprecedented accuracy as well as possible integration into molecular dynamics simulations.

 \textbf{Ethics and reproducibility.} Advanced computational chemistry tools may have a positive impact in chemistry research, for instance in material discovery.
 However, they also pose the risk of misuse, e.g., for the development of chemical weapons.
 To the best of our knowledge, our work does not promote misuse any more than general computational chemistry research.
-To reduce the likelihood of such misuse, we publish our source code under the Hippocratic license~\citep{ehmkeHippocraticLicenseEthical2019} once the manuscript has been published.
+To reduce the likelihood of such misuse, we publish our source code under the Hippocratic license~\citep{ehmkeHippocraticLicenseEthical2019}\footnote{\href{https://www.daml.in.tum.de/pesnet}{https://www.daml.in.tum.de/pesnet}}.
 To facilitate reproducibility, the source code includes simple scripts to reproduce all experiments from Section~\ref{sec:experiments}.
 Furthermore, we provide a detailed schematic of the computational graph in Figure~\ref{fig:architecture} and additional details on the experimental setup including all hyperparameters in Appendix~\ref{sec:experimental_setup}.

-\textbf{Acknowledgements.} We thank David Pfau, James Spencer, Jan Hermann, and Rafael Reisenhofer for providing their results and data, Johannes Margraf and Christoph Scheurer for helpful discussions, and Johannes Klicpera and Leon Hetzel for their valuable feedback.
+\textbf{Acknowledgements.} We thank David Pfau, James Spencer, Jan Hermann, and Rafael Reisenhofer for providing their results and data, Johannes Margraf, Max Wilson and Christoph Scheurer for helpful discussions, and Johannes Klicpera and Leon Hetzel for their valuable feedback.

 Funded by the Federal Ministry of Education and Research (BMBF) and the Free State of Bavaria under the Excellence Strategy of the Federal Government and the Länder.